Renting a Car in Tulum Mexico: The Ultimate Guide

 Other Mexican destinations where renting a car is safe and recommended

-The Yucatan peninsula is one of the safest places for renting a car and the easy way to reach archeological sites, cenotes, and all the natural wonders around.
+The Yucatan peninsula is one of the safest places for renting a car and the easiest way to reach archeological sites, cenotes, and all the natural wonders around.

-Just keep in mind that for Holbox you can’t bring your car and in Isla Mujeres you could but you don’t need it.
+Just keep in mind that for Holbox, you can’t bring your car, and in Isla Mujeres, you can, but you don’t need it.

 ✔ Baja California Sur